LOCATION

 Expect a cross between a traditional wildlife tour and a seminar.
 We will focus on three hot topics in conservation: natural forest ecology, large carnivores, and beavers.
 We will cover the hallmarks of an old-growth forest and how it differs from managed forests.
 We will explore how large carnivores shape populations of their prey.
 And we will see how the beaver, nature’s engineer, rewilds river valleys.

 But no story of Białowieża would be complete without knowing a little of the past.
 Hence, we will also immerse ourselves in the history of the region.
-We will learn about the families of ‘beaters’ who guarded the forest for centuries on behalf of royalty.
 We will cover the world’s first large carnivore reintroduction (of the bear, 1930s), alongside the successful reintroduction of the bison (1940s).
-We will then look to the future to reveal how 21st century geopolitics poses new threats to the forest – border walls and frontier militarisation.
+We will also look to the future to reveal how 21st century geopolitics poses new threats to the forest – border walls and frontier militarisation.

-Don’t worry, the tour isn’t only about sharing scientific knowledge.
-It’s as much about imbibing the wild scenes around you.
+Don’t worry, the tour is more than just about sharing scientific knowledge.
+It’s as much about imbibing the wild scenes around us.
 Expect plenty of walks around primeval forest untouched by forestry or civilisation.
 We will wake up at dawn to witness the noble bison out at pasture, grazing to the call of the wryneck.

 Summing up